Prometheus monitoring example

 However, it can be augmented with tools and a platform for additional observability.
 For Prometheus to work, you need to instrument your code.

 Client libraries are available in all the popular languages and runtimes for instrumenting your code, including Go, Java/JVM, C#/.Net, Python, Ruby, Node.js, Haskell, Erlang, and Rust.
 In addition, software like Kubernetes and Docker are already instrumented with Prometheus client libraries.
-So you say these are out of the box, ready for Prometheus to scrap their metrics?
+So you say these are out of the box, so are you ready for Prometheus to scrap their metrics?

 In the following diagram, you will see the Prometheus settings from a fresh install.
 I have downloaded Prometheus from the Prometheus website on my local machine.
 Prometheus, by default, listens on port 9090 and contains a highly optimized Time Series Database (TSDB), which you can see is started.
 Also displayed at the very end of the screenshot is the default name of the Prometheus configuration file.

-The Prometheus configuration file is written in YAML format, defined by the scheme.
+The Prometheus configuration file is written in YAML format and is defined by the scheme.
 I have done a CAT on the Prometheus configuration file to give you an idea of what it looks like.
 In the default configuration, a single job called Prometheus scrapes the time series data exposed by the Prometheus server.
 The job contains a single, statically configured target, the local host on port 9090.

 Around eight years ago, Ganglia introduced SaaS-based monitoring solutions.
 These now solved some problems with alerting built-in and API to get to the data.
 However, now there are two systems, and this introduces complexity.
 The collector and the agents are pushing to the SaaS-based system along with an on-premises design.